tbutler1132/becoming-engine/docs/vision.md

 - shared Episodes (bounded interventions)
 - shared Models (explicit learning)

-Over time, this can support “tribe-like” containers: human-scale groups with shared stewardship and creative output.
+Over time, this can support "tribe-like" containers: human-scale groups (50-150 people, Dunbar's number) with shared stewardship and creative output.
+Groups collaborate to produce creative artifacts together—not as individuals competing for attention, but as organisms regulating viability and learning explicitly.

+**Artifact sharing through signals**: Groups share their creative work with other groups through signal-based coordination, not social media feeds.
+When a group completes an Episode, they emit a "completion" signal with artifacts attached (Models, Notes, or external links).
+Other groups consume signals they care about—pull-based, not push-based.
+No engagement metrics, no ranking algorithms, no attention optimization.
+Quality emerges from groups regulating their own viability and learning explicitly, not from competing for visibility.

 This is aspirational, but it shapes the architecture: **legibility, boundedness, and anti‑capture** must hold at the org level too.
+The system consolidates content (reduces quantity, increases quality) by operating at the group level rather than individual level, while preserving natural social dynamics over competitive individualism.

 ## 8) Aesthetic direction (mythic, baroque-modern)